nus-cs2103-AY2021S2/tp/docs/developerGuide/testing/testing.md

 1. What: Index larger than maximum integer value<br>
 Command: `delete 123456789123456789`<br>
-Expected Message: `Invalid command format!...`
+Expected Message: `Invalid command format! ...`

 1. What: Delete all contacts that has `choir` AND `year2` tag<br>
 Command: `delete -t choir -t year2`<br>